apache/mesos/docs/scheduler-http-api.md

 The scheduler API uses `Filters.refuse_seconds` to specify the duration for which resources are considered declined.
 If `filters` is not set, then the default value defined in [mesos.proto](https://github.com/apache/mesos/blob/master/include/mesos/v1/mesos.proto) will be used.

 NOTE: Mesos will cap `Filters.refuse_seconds` at 31536000 seconds (365 days).

+The master will send task status updates in response to `LAUNCH` and `LAUNCH_GROUP` operations.
+For other types of operations, if an operation ID is specified, the master will send operation status updates in response.

+NOTE: For the time being, an operation ID can only be set if the operation affects resources provided by a [resource provider](csi.md#resource-providers).
+See [MESOS-8194](https://issues.apache.org/jira/browse/MESOS-8371) for more details.

 ```
 ACCEPT Request (JSON):